 Since 2007, more than 1,100 students have interned on-site with GlobeMed partner organizations around the world.

 GROW (Grassroots On-site Work) strengthens the relationships between students and their grassroots health partners.
 Every year, 3-5 students from each chapter intern on the ground for 3-8 weeks with their partner organization.
 The mutual learning that results strengthens the capacity of both sides.
 Back on campus, students share their learning with their chapters, equipping them with the firsthand knowledge to be improved advocates for the following year.

 GlobeMed is proud to work alongside the Global Health Fellows Program (GHFP) II to support GROW interns and to enhance the US Agency for International Development’s efforts to advance diversity in international development by connecting underrepresented communities with careers in global health.

 1. To strengthen and expand the programs, resources, and knowledge of partner organizations to increase their capacity for impact.

 GlobeMed partner organizations are doing incredible work but all face critical gaps in capacity.
 With access to tremendous resources, like the expertise of professors, cutting-edge technology, talented peers, and funding, students have the power to help fill these gaps.
 GROW allows students to bring the resources of their universities to the frontlines of global health.
-From sharing research to capturing powerful media, students help organizations strengthen their own work and power their missions.
-Stronger partner organizations mean improved health for impoverished communities, faster.
+From sharing research to capturing powerful media, students help organizations strengthen capacity for impact.
+Stronger partner organizations mean better health outcomes for their communities.